alive-and-hungry/nvim/README.md

 ## Autocompletion
 Two options are available in vim-plug/plugins.vim

 ## TODO
+- [Debugging](https://github.com/mfussenegger/nvim-dap) - fix the error (?) that when using the env. created specifically for debugpy (as suggested in nvim-dap installation instructions) that env. is used while debugging instead of the active one.
 - [OpenAI-Codex-based autocompletion](https://github.com/jameshiew/nvim-magic) - its actually added but commented.
 Consider creating an alias for *nv* instead of having to export OPENAI_API_KEY before running nvim.
-- [Debugging](https://github.com/mfussenegger/nvim-dap) - setup keybindings; configure home directory.
 - [ShellCheck](https://github.com/koalaman/shellcheck) - shell script syntax checking